philc/book-notes/how to talk so kids will listen - adele faber.md

   * Anecdote: one mother used to have fights about clothing with her daughter every day.
 They problem-solved together, and now the kid can wear whatever they want on the weekend, and on school days, the mother puts out 2 outfits and the daughter picks one.
-  * Having kids write even basic for themselves (sports, academics) is very powerful.
+  * Having kids write even basic goals for themselves (sports, academics) is very powerful.
 It seems so grow-up and serious.
 Writing things down is much more powerful than just talking about it.
 You can even ask kids to write down a schedule and figure out how they're going to make time for the things they want to do.
   * Don't take hope away by protecting them from disappointment: don't say "it's very unlikely you can be a pro basketball team so aim lower."